 Today we went to the Hill Aerospace Museum, also known as the Hill Air Force Base Museum, in Roy.
 You see this museum each time you drive through the Ogden area on the east side of the road.
-It’s easy to find: Just take Exit 338 and you are there.
-(Note: You don’t have to go through the security gates, turn left when they come into view– there’s a sign).
+We enjoyed exploring the aircraft inside and out of this FREE museum.

 Our 3 boys loved seeing the vintage airplanes at the museum.
 When you arrive, park first, then take a walk through the planes that are outside.
 (They’ll give you a site map and brochure when you get inside, but unless you are a super plane-dork, it won’t mean much to you.)
 There are some really cool planes here.
 You can explain to your little ones the codes on the planes: A for attack, B for Bomber, C for Cargo (or carrier), F for Fighter, etc. (So an F-15 is a fighter jet).